pxc/gitbook/text/13_Rebasing/0_ Rebasing.markdown

 ## Rebasing ##

-Suppose that you create a branch "mywork" on a remote-tracking branch "origin".
+Suppose that you create a branch `mywork` on a remote-tracking branch `origin`.

     $ git checkout -b mywork origin